AbdelrahmanSamy2/Flask-Microservice/README.md

 ```
 - Access: 57.153.22.15/users
 ## 6. Implementation of CI/CD with GitHub Actions
-- The workflow automates:
+- The workflow automates: Building Docker image, Pushing to DockerHub, and Deploying to AKS.
-Build Docker image
-Push to DockerHub
-Deploy to AKS
 - Triggered on push to main.
 - Workflow file: .github/workflows/ci-cd.yml